fls-bioinformatics-core/genomics/RNA-seq/README.markdown

 bowtie_mapping_stats.py
 -----------------------
-Extract mapping statistics from one or more bowtie log files and summarise them in an XLS spreadsheet.
+Extract mapping statistics for each sample referenced in the input bowtie log files and summarise the data in an XLS spreadsheet.
+Handles output from both Bowtie and Bowtie2.

 Usage: